bratpeki/modern-milkytracker-guide/docs/elems.md

 The simplest of them all!

-Left-mouse clicking activates the action associated with the button.
+Left-clicking activates the action associated with the button.
-Right-mouse clicking shows the button as clicked, but doesn't actually "click" it.
+Right-clicking shows the button as clicked, but doesn't actually "click" it.

 # Checkboxes